vbotka/ansible-collection-freebsd/docs/source/examples/320/example.rst

 Use case
 ^^^^^^^^

-Using the role `vbotka.freebsd.packages`_ to install packages in Ansible clients.
+Use the role `vbotka.freebsd.packages`_ to install packages in Ansible clients.
 Audit installed packages.

 Tree